-Distribution: In Washington known from the Olympic Mountains and central Cascades east of the crest; Washington south to Oregon.
+Distribution: Occurring in the Olympic Mountains and in the Cascades east of the crest in Washington; Washington to Oregon.

 Habitat: Open, often rocky areas, mid- to high elevations in the mountains.